Justin Turner Player Props: Red Sox vs. Twins

-Justin Turner -- with a slugging percentage of .659 in his past 10 games, including three home runs -- will be in action for the Boston Red Sox versus the Minnesota Twins, with Bailey Ober on the mound, on June 20 at 7:40 PM ET.
+Justin Turner -- with a slugging percentage of .750 in his past 10 games, including three home runs -- will be in action for the Boston Red Sox against the Minnesota Twins, with Sonny Gray on the hill, on June 21 at 7:40 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Yankees.
+In his most recent game, he strung together two hits (going 2-for-3 with a double and an RBI) against the Twins.

 Justin Turner Game Info & Props vs. the Twins